 During coaching, I focus on the here and now, looking at your strengths and how you can use them to move yourself forward.
-In my positon as coach I point out areas of weakness and old habits that are no longer serving you, nurturing that dormant creative spirit inherent in us all, encouraging you and standing behind you as you take that leap that feels so risky.
+We work together, looking at how it is that you organise yourself in the world.
+In my positon as coach I point out areas of weakness and old habits that are no longer serving you, nurturing that dormant creative spirit inherent in us all, encouraging you and standing behind you as you take that leap that feels so risky; challenging you as you hesitate; holding your hand as you jump.
 Clients are encouraged find new ways of thinking about and approaching things; it is truly possible to reinvent the person we have become, perhaps learning how to turn any perceived weaknesses into strengths that can help us find our way.
 Employing me as a coach means that you are ready to explore, grow, develop, and perhaps have fun along the way!

 I have trained both in Hakomi (body centred) Psychotherapy and also extensively in Process Oriented Psychology (over 10 years).
 I love this work and the scope that it gives to us as human beings, taking in all of our experience, seen and unseen.
 It owes much of its design to Jung and as such is intent on following the conscious and unconscious signals in our known and unknown dreaming and waking lives.
 I believe that each of us has within us the answers that we are looking for, and together we discover where in our bodies or our dreams, our intended and unintended communications, those answers lie.
 You will also have access to creative media, which can be a powerful addition to the work.